arav06/web3/freshman/README.md

 Miners are a type of node that perform mining

-Mining is the process of verifying multiple transactions,  grouping them together into 1 block and requesting the block to be added into the global transaction ledger
+Mining is the process of verifying multiple transactions,  grouping them together into 1 block and requesting the block to be added into the blockchain

 Mining is a hard task to perform and must be done securely.
 Miners who perform mining successfully receive a reward in the form of a token